biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:mmcif.md

 demonstrates how to load the content into the BioJava data model for protein structures.

-The mmcif parsing code will be released with the next biojava release in April 2009.
-To use it at the moment you will require a [recent build from SVN](Autobuild_events "wikilink").

 To parse an mmCif file do the following: <java> @since 1.7

 `   public static void main(String[] args){`